Updated October 2019

 In this study, all patients who choose to participate will receive close monitoring and optimal standard PTS care that includes medications, compression therapy, and quality venous ulcer care if needed.
 Half of the patients will be randomly assigned to also undergo EVT procedures.
 All patients will be followed for 2 years to see which treatment strategy (EVT or no EVT) is most effective in reducing PTS severity, improving quality of life, and healing venous ulcers.

 Participation in the C-TRACT study will enable patients to learn about their condition and receive state-of-the-art PTS treatment with close monitoring.
 It will also create new knowledge that will help providers improve care for future patients.
+Providers are encouraged to click here to view and download the C-TRACT Referral App, which enables quick referral of potential study patients.
 Interested physicians can also apply to serve as site investigators.
 For more information, please visit https://bloodclotstudy.wustl.edu or contact the C-TRACT Clinical Trial Manager, Angela Oliver at 1-866-974-CLOT (2568) or CTRACT@wustl.edu.